New South Wales rugby league team: Captains

 Table last updated: 1 November 2025.

 Coaches

 New South Wales have had a total of thirteen different coaches at State of Origin level, eight of which have previously played for the Blues.
 The list also includes the known coaches from the pre-Origin era and only counts games against Queensland.
 Games against touring teams from New Zealand, Great Britain and France are not included.
 Ted Glossop, Frank Stanton and Terry Fearnley are the only coaches to have coached NSW in both State of Residence and State of Origin formats.

-NSWRL Hall of Fame inductee Brad Fittler is the incumbent coach for the NSW Blues.
-In his first match in charge, he chose 11 players to debut.